 - Another important thing that a TA can do at an early point is to fill out their profile and preferences in the TA Management System in Carleton Central.
 You should do this as soon as you can and update it at the end of every term.
 This provides various university administrators and managers a sense of the types of courses in which you would like to TA.
 One specific point to keep in mind here is that higher levels of the university do allocate Political Science students to other units in the university.
 For example, if you have background in a field like economics or legal studies, you may find that you are allocated to serve as a TA in unit other than Political Science.
 If a TA is intensely resistant to being allocated to another unit, they should make this very clear in their TA Profile comments at an early point.

 - TAs should keep in mind that the information in the TA Management System does, under most circumstances, enable people who make your assignments to see what your own graduate class schedule is.
 Thus, it is relatively easy to make your assignments with your own course obligations in mind.
 However, we do not know about other constraints on your schedule, and cannot generally take them into account in making your assignments.
 Furthermore, given the limited TA resources available, the Department cannot make extensive adjustments for other aspects of your commitments (jobs, personal obligations, out of town obligations, etc.) So, do not expect much if any flexibility in this area.

-- If you have any TA problems that do not seem to be addressed by normal procedures, you should contact Sandy Herbert, the Political Science Department Administrator.
+- If you have any TA problems that do not seem to be addressed by normal procedures, you should contact Darlene Moss, the Political Science Department Administrator.
 Depending on the nature of the problem, she may call upon the Associate Chair, Professor Hans-Martin Jaeger.